-3.10 Display Screen Equipment (DSE)
+3.6 Display Screen Equipment (DSE)

-(A guidance booklet 'Working with VDUs' is published on the Health and Safety

-Executive's website at www.hse.gov.uk/pubns/indg36.pdf)
+(A guidance booklet 'Working with VDUs' is published on the Health and Safety Executive's website at www.hse.gov.uk/pubns/indg36.pdf)

-- employees who use DSE habitually for a significant part of their work are designated officially as DSE 'users', - 'users' are provided with the above 'Working with VDU's' booklet to alert them to the risks to their health and how to minimise them, - workstations operated by 'users' are assessed using the SGC Holdings TA SGC Security Services DSE Checklist to ensure they meet the minimum requirements and the risks are reduced to lowest level reasonably practicable, - DSE work is planned so there are breaks or changes of activity, - suitable blinds are provided to minimise glare, reflections and contrasting light levels, - 'users' receive sufficient training in the software packages to enable them to work efficiently, - 'users' are informed of their right to free eye tests and the provision of any special spectacles required for DSE work, - 'users' are informed how they are to obtain the above eye tests and special spectacles if these are prescribed.
+- employees Who use DSE habitually for a significant part of their work are designated officially as DSE 'users', - 'users' are provided with the above 'Working with VDU's' booklet to alert them to the risks to their health and how to minimise them, - workstations operated by 'users' are assessed using the DSE Checklist to ensure they meet the minimum requirements and the risks are reduced to lowest level reasonably practicable, - DSE work is planned so there are breaks or changes of activity, - suitable blinds are provided to minimise glare, reflections and contrasting light levels, - 'users' receive sufficient training in the software packages to enable them to work efficiently, - 'users' are informed of their right to free eye tests and the provision of any special spectacles required for DSE work, - 'users' are informed how they are to obtain the above eye tests and special spectacles if these are prescribed.

-- adjust their workstations to minimise health risks as shown in the 'Working with VDU's' booklet, - report any problems with their workstations which they cannot rectify themselves, - organise their work to allow changes of activity or take frequent short breaks to offset fatigue, - report any pain, discomfort, swelling or weakness experienced during or shortly after keyboard/mouse work.
+- adjust their workstations to minimise health risks - report any problems with their workstations which they cannot rectify themselves, - organise their work to allow changes of activity or take frequent short breaks to offset fatigue, - report any pain, discomfort, swelling or weakness experienced during or shortly after keyboard/mouse work.